haven-protocol-org/haven-main/contrib/gitian/README.md

 * Gitian gives you the option of using any of 3 different virtualization tools: `kvm`, `docker` or `lxc`.
 This documentation will only show how to build with `lxc` and `docker` (documentation for `kvm` is welcome).
 Building with `lxc` is the default, but is more complicated, so we recommend docker your first time.

+* For a shortcut using `docker` follow the instructions in [DOCKRUN.md](DOCKRUN.md) instead of following the rest of this document..

 ## Create the gitianuser account